ravi-kumar7/documentation/docs/bank-connect/README.md

 Head towards the [Basics](/bank-connect/basics.html) section to understand the basic terms associated with Bank Connect.

+## Getting API Keys
+Bank Connect require API Keys to initialize the SDK and/or access the REST APIs.
+There will be separate keys for **DEV** and **PROD** environments.

+You can get your keys on [FinBox Dashboard](https://dashboard.finbox.in)

 ## Postman Collection
 Postman **collection** and **environment** for Bank Connect REST APIs can be downloaded using the buttons below: